iamhks/iamhks.github.io/content/about.md

 ![SHER](/Tcover.jpg)

 ## Profession
 Always being fascinated with Computers & Technology as any other kid growing up in the early to mid 2000s would be, I majored in Computer Science & Engineering during my undergrad and here are some of the projects I worked on : [HKS's Projects](https://iamhks.com/projects).
+I am currently a Software Engineer II at Honeywell, Hyderabad.

 ## Avocation
-Writing is my escape from the real world, a medium through which I can wander to places and thoughts without boundaries.
-I started writing through [The SHER's Blog](https://blog.iamhks.com) and now I run [The Mind's Chatter](https://www.themindschatter.com) where I write articles on "Life" as a whole.
+My avocation keeps changing from time to time.
+It used to be paiting when I was a child to writing recently.
+Writing was my escape from the real world, a medium through which I can wander to places and thoughts without boundaries.
+I started writing through [The SHER's Blog](https://blog.iamhks.com) and later on created a new site [The Mind's Chatter](https://www.themindschatter.com) where I wrote articles on "Life" as a whole.
+I guess it's safe to say that over-thinking and imagination is my current avocation.

 ## Background & Interests
 I was brought up in Biratnagar, Nepal.
 I completed my secondary schooling from [Nepal Bharat Maitri Vidyalaya](https://www.nbmv.edu.np/), Pokhara, Nepal; my high school from [Delhi Public School Siliguri](https://www.dpssiliguri.com/), West Bengal and my undergrad from [National Institute of Technology Warangal](https://www.nitw.ac.in), Telangana, India.